 Tickets to Luray Caverns cost $26 per adult and $14 per child (ages 6-12), which can add up quickly for a family.
 You can present a Giant grocery card at the ticket booth to receive a buy one get one 50% off deal on adult tickets, which can add up to significant savings.
 That discount was better than any online coupons I could find, which were sparse.
 You cannot use this deal if you prepay your tickets online, so I would recommend buying tickets at Luray Caverns.

-For details and pricing about the many activities available at Luray Caverns, click here.
+Luray Caverns has several activities in addition to the cave tour.
+For details, click here.
 Our favorite was the garden maze.
 Some of my kids liked the garden maze even more than the caverns themselves.
 Wander through hedges to find the exit while collecting stamps along the way.

 For the more active, there is a fun adventure park on site as well.
 The admission ticket includes the entrance fee to several small museums nearby, such as the Car and Carriage Museum, the Luray Valley Museum and Toy Town Junction.